DillonSW/Capstone_Team_5/Reports/Experimentation.md

 In figure 3, the device information was stored correctly after being entered by an administrator.
 Students are not allowed to decide the board received and therefore the device location is also stored in the database.

 ---
+### Measures of Success
+---
+The measure of success for the ID system states that the program must correctly store the boxnumbers and student information.
+Given the previous testing done on the system, the measure of success was met.

+---
 ### Future Improvements
 ---
 Several improvements can be made on this system because parts need to be installed in a future version, and the database can be expanded.
 The next team that receives the project must make sure to install the barcode scanner and card reader to the machine.
 The card reader is needed because, as of now, the student can enter any correctly formatted T#.
 The system should take information from the card so a student cannot fake information.
 The voltmeter must also be acquired to monitor the operation of the barcode and card scanners.